NigelEarle/react-redux-todo/README.md

 ### Things To Complete

-* Conditionally display header links if user is authenticated.
-* Redirect authenticated user to `/` if trying to access `/login` or `/register` routes.
 * Fix error on refresh `/login` and `/register` routes.
 * Add styles `NotFoundComponent`
 * Add `Jest` front-end unit tests and `Supertest` back-end API endpoint tests.